buunguyen/starweb/README.md

 starweb
 =======

 Simple [generator-based](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators) web framework inspired by [koa](https://github.com/koajs/koa).
-Generator execution is powered by [starx](https://github.com/buunguyen/starx).
+The goal is getting the most done in the least amount of code while effectively demonstrating key concepts in building a generator-based web framework from scratch.

 ### Run test